cjmpmd/py_webapp_scraping/README.md

 This was a local project that aimed to streamline the job I used to work at.

 #### Scope
-The webapp provided, by a former employer (not disclosed), to manage owr workload was slow, poorly designed and unoptimized.
+The webapp provided, by a former employer (not disclosed), to manage our workload was slow, poorly designed and un-optimized.
 #### Challenges Addressed
 -Long processing queue from the network request to HTML rendering.

--The DOM inspection revealed the paged loaded the full case on-request and each update triggered an Ajax call to perfom CRUD and, afterwards, reloaded the entire site.
+-The DOM inspection revealed the paged loaded the full case on-request and each update triggered an Ajax call to perform CRUD and, afterwards, reloaded the entire site.
 This, as well as JS rendered dynamic contents and a deeply nested DOM tree created a really bad user experience and hindered performance

 ### Temporary Solution
 - Phase 1: Web scraping script developed to trigger a data export from the work site to a local document for inspection.